Are Solar Panels Dangerous?

 Back in the Nineteenth Century, Thomas Edison and Nikola Tesla were fighting each other over the control of the electricity industry in the United States.
 Thomas Edison was the advocate of DC while Nikola Tesla was the advocate of AC electricity.

-Since DC electricity came first with the invention of the light bulb from Thomas Edison, people were more invested in this type of electricity.
+Since DC electricity came first with the invention of the light bulb from Thomas Edison, people were more interested in this type of electricity.
 Nikola Tesla stood up for a new type of electricity, AC, which required high voltages to generate power; a scary for most people.

 Actually, Edison’s campaign to discredit Nikola Tesla’s inventions was focused on promoting that AC electricity was dangerous and that it could kill people.
 As a matter of fact, the first electric chair execution was done with AC, and it was a disaster.